-Admin. & Community Development costs at a lower cost per capita for the larger consolidated city.
-CSA-PP-1991-1 revenue (allocation of Prop.
-172 State sales tax) currently funds a portion of sheriff services to unincorporated areas.
-Estimated share to proposed cities is based on a per-resident amount.
+(2) CSA-PP-1991-1 revenue (property tax) currently funds a portion of sheriff services to unincorporated areas.
+Potential share is based on a per-resident amount; actual amount to be determined.

 (3) Estimated Property Tax in lieu of Vehicle License Fees (PTVLF) if transferred from County as part of property tax exchange (or per State legislation).